 This is an impressively bright headlamp that I like better than my Petzl.
 It's rechargeable via micro USB so you don't have to worry about switching out batteries.
 It also has a motion sensor that comes on when you turn or wave your hand in front of it.
 Truthfully, I only sometimes like that feature, but I love that you can turn that off.
 It packs into a conveniently small case.
 I honestly don't think you can beat what you get for it's low price.
 Incidentally, this is on my list because I bought it for my husband and we both fight over it when we go camping.

 I have a canary yellow Hydroflask and I love it.
 But when I saw this hibiscus color....swoon!
 My niece wanted one so I got her this one and it is gorgeous.
 Hydration is important and Moms love hibiscus color!

 This may seem like a strange thing to bring on a trip, but you will be happy with your decision when you realize that you can swap out your paper straws with these.
 The rest of the world has done a better job at reducing or eliminating plastic straws but admittedly, paper straws don't rock my world.
 These are great for at-home and while traveling.
 Just don't trip while you're drinking out of these, please.

 Let me start with what you don't need - a passport holder if you are an individual traveling.
 Those require extra time to remove your passport (I have one but never use it).
-But if you are traveling with your family - and you're Mom - you need this passport wallet organizer.
+But if you are traveling with your family - and your Mom - you need this passport wallet organizer.
 It will hold everyone's passports, plus credit cards, plus keys, plus whatever else you need.
 I actually had a free one from an airline client and I donated it a couple of years ago.
 I blame Marie Kondo.

 Hopefully, you found some good stuff for Mom here.
 I tried to include a range of price points and curate things that I really love or want.